 Keep Truckee Meadows Beautiful

-Celeste is currently the Education Program Manager with local non-profit, Keep Truckee Meadows Beautiful (KTMB), where she was formerly an AmeriCorps VISTA member.
+Celeste is the Education Program Manager with Reno non-profit, Keep Truckee Meadows Beautiful (KTMB), where she was formerly an AmeriCorps VISTA member.
 KTMB relies heavily on the time and talents of dedicated volunteers and four AmeriCorps VISTA members to accomplish its mission: to create a cleaner, more beautiful region through education and active community involvement.

 Why do you serve on the Nevada Volunteers Commission?
 “I serve on the Nevada Volunteers Commission as a youth commissioner to provide a fresh perspective on volunteer and service as a young person working within the non-profit field.”

 Cedric is currently a Captain with the North Las Vegas Fire department.
 He serves as the public information and community liaison officer.
 His current position connects with service as he is in the community providing education, prevention, mentoring, and quite often volunteering to the community that he serves in the Las Vegas valley.